 Pistachio Chewy Bites

 Keeping with the food theme (can you tell it’s lunch time), Pistachio Chewy Bites offers tasty and healthy treats.
 They are heart-healthy, 100% all natural, gluten and dairy free, low in sodium, GMO free, vegan and a great on-the-go protein snack.
 They also have no cholesterol, zero trans-fat and are a good source of dietary fiber.
-These nutrient-rich snack bars provide a great balance of carbohydrates, protein and fat for sustainable energy.
+These nutrient-rich snack bars, including options like a protein bar, provide a great balance of carbohydrates, protein, and fat for sustainable energy.
 However, my favorite offering was the dark chocolate covered Pistachios.
 I could of easily eaten an entire bag.

 Whether camping, traveling, or simply too lazy to cook, Bridgford offers ready to eat sandwiches with a 3-year shelf life!
 This packaged meal doesn’t require any heating or water to eat, simply tear it open and dig in.
 I tested out the Beef with BBQ sauce and French Toast and must admit they were pretty tasty for packaged food.
 The samples I was given came in handy on a long road trip where stopping wasn’t an option.
 I may need to stock up for future trips and will be sure to try out the other flavors such as Italian Sausage and Cinnamon bun.

 A new area, called Venture Out, made its debut to Outdoor Retailer and featured emerging brands that cater to the growing urban and lifestyle trend that has influenced and invigorated the modern outdoor movement.
 This was possibly my favorite area of the show featuring many of my favorite brands.
 Below are the companies that displayed within this new space.